pp4rs/pp4rs.github.io/docs/install_guide.md

 ## Archived Installation Guides
 We archive all versions of the installation guide so that participants in previous editions have access to how to set up the environment they used during the course.
-You can find the the archived course materials [here](https://pp4rs.github.io/editions/).
+You can find the the archived course material [here](https://pp4rs.github.io/editions/).